CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/microsoft365/outlook/send-email/send-email-using-microsoft365-block.md

 ### Credentials

 The [Credentials][Credentials Property] object that includes all of the information required to connect to an [SMTP][] server hosted by [Outlook][].
-There are multiple data types that can be used which depends on the desired OAuth mechanism:
+There are two data types that can be used, which depends on the desired OAuth mechanism:

 - [Microsoft365OAuthCredentials][]: Using client credentials.
 For information on:
-  - What each of the properties inside [Microsoft365OAuthCredentials][] needs to be, see [Microsoft365OAuthCredentials][]
+  - What each of the properties in the [Microsoft365OAuthCredentials][] needs to be, see [Microsoft365OAuthCredentials][]
   - How to set up an [Outlook][] account so that this authentication mechanism can be used, see [Setting up an Outlook account for OAuth authentication using client credentials][]
 - [Microsoft365OAuthCertificateCredentials][]: Using certificate credentials.
 For information on:
-  - What each of the properties inside [Microsoft365OAuthCertificateCredentials][], see [Microsoft365OAuthCertificateCredentials][]
+  - What each of the properties in the [Microsoft365OAuthCertificateCredentials][], see [Microsoft365OAuthCertificateCredentials][]
   - How to set up an [Outlook][] account so that this authentication mechanism can be used, see [Setting up an Outlook account for OAuth authentication using certificate credentials][]

+Note it is recommended to use a [Variable][] for [Credentials][Credentials Property] when it will be used across multiple Send Email Using Microsoft 365 blocks, as using a variable will allow for reuse of the same access token.
+Using a [Literal][] to set the [Credentials][Credentials Property] will cause the access token to only be used once and a new acccess token will be requested for every Send Email Using Microsoft 365 block.

 |||
 |----------|----------|